What is the best time of the year to observe the night sky?

 greatly by its clear, dry climate and have our own unique microclimate.
 Should the sky tour be clouded

-out, a refund will be given (for the sky tour only).
-Clear weather is not under our control and cannot
+out,an astronomy lecture or rain-check will be given (for the sky tour only).
+Clear weather is not under our control and cannot be guaranteed.